lou-cs/company/README.md

 Our long-range goal is to train over 1000 learners annually by December 31, 2022.

-By reaching scale, a lot more XR applications, experiences and content will be created.
-As a result, we will create new jobs in XR and advancing the technology’s frontiers.
+By reaching scale, a lot more XR applications and jobs will be created, advancing the industry's frontiers.

 ## <a name="values"></a>Values